SlimeKnights/slimeknights.github.io/_posts/2024-12-31-ancient-tools.md

 All variants of piglin will occasionally spawn holding a battlesign.
 In addition, they can be obtained in bastions and from bartering with piglins.

+## Armor Trims
+<div class="hatnote">Available on 1.20.1 only</div>

+{% include update/image.html name="armor-trims" alt="Adding trim to a plate chestplate." %}

+Now that we are on 1.20, we have access to armor trims!
+You can add them to most Tinkers' Armor (notably excludes the travelers goggles) using the trim pattern and the trim material in the Tinker Station or Tinker's Anvil as a slotless modifier.

+To help with applying trims, the tinker station, tinkers' anvil, and modifier worktable all have an armor stand preview the equipment you are modifying, similar to the smithing table.
+For it to appear on the modifier worktable you must not have the side chest inventory visible.

+We are currently undecided on whether the netherite modifier will require the netherite trim item in the future.
+We do have plans to include some of our metals as new trim materials once we find the cleanest way to do that (seems the simplest approach is using a mod called Trimmed, but we don't want another hard dependency).

+## Tool Part Reworks
+<div class="hatnote">Available on 1.20.1 only</div>

+Several tools got their tool parts reworked slightly.

+### Adze Head

+{% include update/image.html name="pickadze" alt="Comparing a pickaxe and a pickadze after the texture tweak." %}

+The adze head is a reskin of the previous round plate tool part.
+Given the part had 2 usages, both in a variant of an adze, it seemed reasonable to make the part reflect that.

+As part of this change, pickadzes got a texture tweak to make them more distinct from a pickaxe.

+### Tough Collar

+{% include update/image.html name="tough-binding" alt="Casting a cobalt tough collar, a new tool part for broad tool bindings." %}

+With the increase of bnding exclusive tool materials, we wanted to options open to broad tool builds by giving more of them bindings.
+To accommodate this, we created a new tool part, the tough collar.
+It is effectively the same part as the tough binding from 1.12 and before; its a large variant of a tool binding.

+Tough collars are used in place of the second large plate on mattocks, and in place of the large plate on the vein hammer giving both of them a binding stat.
+In addition, the tool binding in the broad axe and the scythe are both now tough collars.

 ## More Shield Abilities
+<div class="hatnote">Available on 1.19.2 and 1.20.1</div>

 {% include update/image.html name="shield-bonk" alt="Bonking recipe can now be applied to a shield." %}

 Ancient tools are not having all the fun in this update; shields got a couple of internal tweaks that allowed them to receive flinging, springing, bonking, warping, spitting, and zoom!
 All of these modifiers are charged up or used while you block with the shield, and when applicable actively upon releasing the shield.
 Use it to defend yourself until you can escape, or to launch an effective counterattack.

 ## Smelting Modifier
+<div class="hatnote">Available on 1.19.2 and 1.20.1</div>

 {% include update/image.html name="smelting" alt="Smelting modifier book page." %}